-Instead, that screenwriter might get $50,000 up front for what the powers that be consider a first draft.
-Now $50,000 is a lot of money to be sure, however, you need to take into account the ten percent an agent takes, the five percent (or more) an entertainment lawyer takes for facilitating the contract on the writer’s behalf, and then what the government takes as well.
+Instead, that screenwriter might get $50,000 up front for what is considered a first draft.
+Now $50,000 is a lot of money to be sure.
+However, you need to take into account the ten percent an agent makes, the five percent (or more) an entertainment lawyer takes for facilitating the contract on the writer’s behalf, and then what the government takes as well.
 At this stage, perhaps the writer has a manager now too.
-That’s advisable, but also costs another ten percent.
+That’s advisable but also costs another ten percent.
 So before taxes, we’re looking at a possible take home of $35,000.
 Taxes may account for almost half of that, leaving the screenwriter with $17,000 give or take.
-Not much given the big numbers of the contract, right?
+Not much given the significant numbers of the contract, right?

 “But hey, that’s just the first check.”
 Well, it depends.
 Most contracts dictate that after the first initial payment, every other possible payment after that is for a draft of the script, meaning that for each further draft written (after notes are given by development executives, producers, directors, and sometimes talent), another payment is offered.
 Here’s the rub.
 That screenwriter can be replaced at any time.
 So even if they write a second draft, get that second payment, have all of those deductions taken away from that amount, the powers that be could decide that maybe the script they bought needs a new writer.
 The payments then stop there.
 No $200,000.